SquareScreamYT/conlangs/newclong.md

 | Locative     | -é       | -né  | -mé    |
 | Instrumental | -y       | -ny  | -my    |

-**This conlang has 3 tenses: Past, Present and Future.
+**Toporic has 3 tenses: Past, Present and Future.
 It also has suffixes for modal verbs.
 Example:**

 Iće joja jabukoi
 1.SG.NOM have.PRS apple.ACC.SG